Graduate Course Catalog 2016-2017

 - SHARPP fee to support the University's efforts to address issues of sexual and domestic violence

 Students who withdraw or drop to part-time status after classes begin are eligible for a partial refund of fees.
-(One hundred percent will be refunded before the first day of classes; 75 percent during the first week of the semester; 50 percent after one week and within 30 days; and none thereafter.)
+(One hundred percent will be refunded until the 2nd Friday of the semester, 50 percent after that date and within 30 days, and none thereafter.)

 Graduate students enrolled in predesignated evening-only programs, as approved by the provost and vice president for academic affairs or his/her designee, are exempt from the health services and counseling fees.